-That Tuesday morning, while grooming myself for work, Sister Babe came calling.
-Even without me seeing the one calling out my name from the terrace of our house, I was pretty sure it was her, that bass booming voice was so familiar.
+That Tuesday morning, while I was preparing for work, ate Baby came.
+Even without me seeing the one calling out my name from outside of our house, I was pretty sure it was her.
+That bass booming voice was so familiar.

 As I opened the front door leading to our terrace, what greeted me was like a scene from a movie – an old frowzy woman standing cleaving to a new-born infant slovenly swathed in an old blanket.
 She inquired if I still wanted to adopt a child and entreated me to get the baby she was clutching.

 I approached them, knelt and gazed at the baby.
 He had fair skin, softer than cotton.
-I kissed him on his cheeks, he reacted and what a wonderful sight I beheld… his skin turned crimson and let out a short shriek as if feeling delighted with my kiss.
-My first on his cheek.
+I kissed those rosy cheeks.
+He reacted and what a wonderful sight I beheld – his skin turned crimson and let out a short shriek as if feeling delighted by what I did.

 I visited ate Baby in their house after dinner.
 It was an angel she brought to our doorsteps and words are not sufficient to express my gratitude for such.
 However, I had to tell her about my reservations.
 Firstly, I made it very clear that I don’t like that the parents of the baby live just nearby.
 It would make our situation, and most especially that of the baby, so complicated if the parents are just around.
 Lastly, I don’t like that anyone would take advantage of our situation – childless for a long time – and play with our emotions.
 As it is, the long wait for a child of our own is already emotionally distressing, and if the one given to us will be taken away for whatever reasons there may be, the pain will be much more.